Center for Neighborhood Technology

-The Center for Neighborhood Technology (CNT) is a non-profit organization, headquartered in Chicago, Illinois, which is committed to sustainable development and livable urban communities.
+The Center for Neighborhood Technology (CNT) is a non-profit organization, headquartered in Chicago, Illinois, which is committed to sustainable development and urban communities.

 The organization was founded in 1978 by Scott Bernstein, Stanley Hallett, and Dr. John Martin.
 It has recently grown to include an office in San Francisco, California.
 CNT has been responsible for developing a variety of projects.
-It launched two non-profits to advance its mission; Elevate Energy, an organization that develops and implements initiatives to help consumers and communities control energy costs and reduce energy use; and I-GO, a membership-based car sharing organization that provides hourly rental of a fleet of cars located across Chicago and its surrounding suburbs.
+It launched two non-profits; Elevate Energy, an organization that develops and implements initiatives to help consumers and communities control energy costs and reduce energy use; and I-GO, a membership-based car sharing organization that provides hourly rental of a fleet of cars located across Chicago and its surrounding suburbs.
 It also created Wireless Community Networks, a wireless internet access project which uses a mesh network.
-In addition, their Urban Practice Consulting offers a unique menu of tools and strategies which can be applied individually or collectively to urban development and redevelopment issues.
+CNT's Urban Practice Consulting offers a menu of tools which can be applied individually or collectively to urban development and redevelopment.

 Leadership

-Scott Bernstein is CNT's founder and President.
-Kathryn Tholin was appointed CEO of CNT in September 2005, after serving as the interim CEO since February 2005.
-Stephen Perkins, Ph.D., who joined CNT in 1980, is CNT's Senior Vice President, and Jacky Grimshaw, who joined CNT in 1992, is CNT's Vice President for Policy, Transportation & Community Development.
+Nina Idemudia, AICP, is CNT's Chief Executive Officer as of September 2023.
+She was preceded by Robert Dean, who shifted to become the organization's Chief Strategy and Program Officer.
+Jacky Grimshaw, who joined CNT in 1992, is CNT's Vice President for Policy, Transportation & Community Development.

-A Creative and Effective Institution
+Recognition and awards

-CNT was recognized on April 28, 2009, as one of only eight organizations from around the world to receive the prestigious John D. and Catherine T. MacArthur Foundation Award for Creative and Effective Institutions.
-CNT received the award for its use of cutting-edge research to develop and implement transformative ideas for improving the quality of life in urban neighborhoods, including car sharing and energy audits.
-The award recognizes organizations that are "highly creative and effective, have made an extraordinary impact in their fields and are helping to address some of the world's most challenging problems."
+CNT was recognized on April 28, 2009, as one of only eight organizations from around the world to receive the John D. and Catherine T. MacArthur Foundation Award.
+CNT received the award for its use of research to improve the quality of life in urban neighborhoods, including car sharing and energy audits.

-Change begins at home: leading by example
+Office Renovation

 In 2000, the Center for Neighborhood Technology renovated their offices to the highest standards of the LEED Green Building Rating System.
 In December 2005, the building became the thirteenth building to receive a "Platinum" LEED ranking.